 Winter Books About the Romanovs

 I’ve been enthralled with the Romanovs since I saw my first Faberge egg.
-While most of my reading has focused on the falling of the dynasty, I was intrigued by this story set after the reign of Peter the Great.
+While most of my reading has focused on the fall of the dynasty, I was intrigued by this biographical fiction novel set after the reign of Peter the Great.

 It was FASCINATING to see the cultural backdrop of Russia’s imperial court.
 I loved learning about the court intrigue and the ruthless way power changed hands.
 Royal reads about Russia are so much different that books about English royalty!